manfredcalvo/n8n-nodes-ai-agent-mlflow/README.md

 | **Personal Access Token** | Token with MLflow write access | `dapixxxxxxxxxxxxxxxxxxxxxx` |

 4. Click **"Create"** to save the credential
-5. When adding the **AI Agent with MLflow** node to your workflow, select this credential
+5. When adding the **AI Agent with MLflow** node, enable MLflow logging and select this credential

 > **Note:** The credential includes a built-in test that verifies connectivity to your Databricks workspace.

-### MLflow Experiment Configuration
+### MLflow Experiment Configuration (When MLflow is enabled)

-When configuring the node, you can:
+When MLflow logging is enabled, you can:

-1. **Select Existing Experiment** - Choose from a list of your existing MLflow experiments
+1. **Select Existing Experiment** - Enter an existing experiment ID
-2. **Create New Experiment** - Provide a name and the node will create a new experiment automatically
+2. **Create New Experiment** - Provide a name and the node will create it automatically

-The experiment selection includes:
-- **From List** - Browse and search your existing experiments
-- **By ID** - Enter an experiment ID directly if you know it

 ### Getting Databricks Information